Mijanguitos/mijanguitos.github.io/index.md

 Design and development of a system capable of measuring the tire pressure and adjusting it to a desired value given by the user from a graphical interface in order to adapt the John Deere vehicles to the terrain conditions it has to traverse, and thus maximize its service life.

-This is achieved through the implementation of a closed-loop PID control system in real time (RTOS) inside a STM32 microcontroller that receives through the CAN protocol the information from the reference and sends the corresponding signal to activate the pump or valve to make the pressure adjustment.
+This is achieved through the implementation of a closed-loop PID control system in real time (RTOS) inside a STM32 microcontroller.
+It receives through the CAN protocol the information from the reference and sends the corresponding signal to activate the pump or valve to make the pressure adjustment.
 The second core of the microcontroller performs a Fourier analysis of the pump vibrations to compensate for measurement errors due to noise.

-The system is also capable of sending the information to a remote server through the MQTT protocol with an ESP32, so that the user can monitor the pressure of the tires in real time.
+The system is also capable of sending the information to a remote server through the MQTT protocol with an ESP32, so that the user can monitor the pressure of the tires.

 <img src="images/P1-control-diagram.png?raw=true"/>
 <img src="images/P1-schematic.png?raw=true"/>